sammlapp/picopy/README.md

 - Reboot with `sudo reboot -h now` then check that it starts picopy (flashes green light 'ready' status) and recognizes an external exFat drive (source/dest drive LED lights up)

+# Debugging
-# Debugging Raspberry Pi connectivity and setup
+Infor for debugging Raspberry Pi connectivity and setup

 Picopy logs all messages to /var/log/picopy.log
 - consider deleting this file every once in a while (eg once per year) since it will continually grow in size